frankiexyz/salt-minion-with-eos/eos.rst

 Important
 =========

-This swix file is built by the following packages
+This swix file is built by the following packages and we tested it with DCS-7280SE-68-R(EOS 4.17.5M) and VEOS(4.18.3F).

 .. code-block::